More information is available at apple.com.

 Yes.
 When you use Apple Pay, your Granite State Credit Union debit card number isn't stored on your phone or given to the merchant.
 A unique digital code is created specifically for that device.
 You still enjoy all the benefits of your Granite State Credit Union debit card.

-Apple Pay allows you to pay for your purchases with your iPhone® 6 or newer by holding your phone near a contactless reader.
-You can also use your phone, iPad Air™ and iPad Mini™ 3 to pay within certain apps.
+Apple Pay allows you to pay for your purchases with your Apple devices by holding near a contactless reader or online.